OpenDebates/Erin/docs/handbook/tutorials/intermediate/tags.rst

        async def add_tag(self, ctx, tag: str, *, content: commands.clean_content):
             """
             Notice the '*' used after the tag param.
-This will ensure that the content of the message after the tag won't get pass into out coroutine.
+This will ensure that the content of the message after the tag won't get passed into our coroutine.
 In short, without the '*', it will raise an error for more than one argument after the tag.

             With the '*' it will consider everything after the tag as a